vercel/swr-site/pages/docs/prefetching.zh-CN.md

 }
 ```

-Within React rendering tree, event callbacks and effects are also valid places to preload.
+Within React rendering tree, `preload` is also avaiable to use in event handlers or effects.

 ```jsx
 function App({ userId }) {